 - We have never officially affiliated with or endorsed a particular church or denomination.

 Our work is holistic, addressing the needs of the whole person, including spiritual needs.
-As our President, Ed Morgan, writes: “Recovery is an affair of the heart.
+As our former President, Ed Morgan, writes: “Recovery is an affair of the heart.
 We look at recovery of the heart as well as the body and the mind.
 When the heart is changed, the recovery is permanent.”

 Our board members affirm and our staff members understand our statement of faith, which reads in part:

 We believe that all believers are called to obey not only the first great commandment, to love

 God with all our heart, soul, mind and strength, but also the second great commandment…

 We believe that ministry to “the least of these” in the name of Christ is commanded for all

 Christians and should be the basis of our purpose statement.